OUR STORY

 JOIN US ON OUR JOURNEY

-In 2024, we'll plant 5 acres of selected hybrid and vinifera wine-quality grape vines and will gather our first harvest in 2027.
-Each Spring, we'll add another 10 acres.
-Vines take a few years to mature!
-But that gives us time to set up our winery and begin winemaking with grapes we purchase from surrounding vineyards while we're waiting for our estate-grown vines to produce.
-At full capacity, our vineyard harvest will be approximately 200 tons, some of which will be sold to regional wineries and the rest kept for our own vintage.
+In 2024, we planted five acres of selected hybrid and vinifera vines in unique test plots with different slopes, exposure, and soil types.
+These vines will produce our first harvest in 2027.
+In Spring, 2025, another five acres will be added.
+Vines take a few years to mature, but that gives us time to set up our winery and begin winemaking with grapes we purchase from surrounding vineyards while we're waiting for our estate-grown vines to produce.
+At full capacity, our vineyard harvest will be approximately 200 tons, some of which will be sold to regional wineries and the rest kept for our own vintages.

 We'll post updates as we make our way through this exciting startup period.
 We're eager to get to the finish line, and